 The plague is a serious bacterial infection that can be deadly.
-Sometimes referred to as the “black plague,” the disease is caused by bacteria called Yersinia pestis.
-This bacteria is found on animals throughout the world and is usually transmitted to humans through fleas.
+Sometimes referred to as the “black plague,” the disease is caused by a bacterial strain called Yersinia pestis.
+This bacterium is found in animals throughout the world and is usually transmitted to humans through fleas.

-Symptoms of bubonic plague generally appear within two to seven days and include:
+Symptoms of bubonic plague generally appear within two to 8 days of infection.
+They include:

 - fever and chills